oss-compass/docs/metrics-models/robustness/activity.md

 * Definition: Determine how long a repository has existed since it was created (in months).
 * Weight: 7.77%
 * Threshold: 120 months
-* Note: The existence time will be superimposed in the multi-repositories scenario.
+* Note: It's a monotonically increasing metric, so we consider removing it.

 We used this metric to see the survival of the project, and the longer it lasted, the more resilient the project was to internal or external disturbances.